JosephLeyva/Algorithmic-Thinking-with-Python-Foundations/README.md

 ## Big-O Notation

 In terms of algorithm analysis, big-o notation is a way of expressing an upper bound on the execution time or space requirements of an algorithm.

+---

+## Greedy Algorithms

+A Greedy Algorithm is one which makes locally optimal choices at any given point.
+Once a choice is made, it does not revisit it.

+This can make the algorithm “short sighted”, and it may not always find the optimal solution.
+However there are advantages to the greedy approach.

+### Advantages

+- Often quite fast
+- Relatively easy to implement

+### Disadvantages

+- Short sighted ⇒ may not provide optimal solution.
+- May fail on some instances of the problem.

+### Features

+- Make locally optimal choices
+- Do not revisit choices once made

+## The Change-Making Problem

+The Change-Making Problem has become something of a classic due to what it can show us about different approaches to algorithmic problem solving.
+Here we are going to solve it using a greedy approach

+### *Problem Statement*

+Find the minimum number of coins from a set of denominations that add up to a given amount of money.